Remi-C/Remi-C.github.io/_posts/2017-11-11-storing_tools.md

 Color chalks are useful to mark parts and to avoid mistakes by outlining stuff.

 To mark lines, pencils are very common but not precise enough.
-Drawing knifes sharpened to have only one bevel ( in fact the folding knife has 2 blades, each having the bevel one a different side) are necessary to reach the 0.1 mm accuracy range.
+Drawing knifes sharpened to have only one bevel (in fact the folding knife has 2 blades, each having the bevel one a different side) are necessary to reach the 0.1 mm accuracy range.
 Alternatively, a pen with a carbide tip is strong enough to mark even hardened steel.
-The marking gauge is essential ,both in measure and markings.
+The marking gauge is essential, both in measure and markings.
 It has to be sharpened once in a while.
-This model has a tendancy to roll and untrue itself.
+This model has a tendency to roll and untrue itself.

 #### Real handy tools ####
-Camelia oil has been used on japanase tools for a long time, I reallt like it after sharpening/contact with water.
+Camelia oil has been used on Japanese tools for a long time, I really like it after sharpening/contact with water.
-For instance when using my 'emergency' 1k diamond stone.
+For instance, when using my 'emergency' 1k diamond stone.

 Paraffin wax is also useful as a protection and to improve sliding of tools.
 Scrappers are true MVP of any toolbox.
 Inexpensive, flexible, and producing a world class finish in my opinion.
-Hard to sharpen, so their edges is protected in leather pouches.
+Hard to sharpen, so their edges are protected in leather pouches.

 Last few wood chisels are always useful.